SEND offer in Puddleducks

 Our facilities are on level ground floor accommodation.

-Our outside play is secure, flat, spacious with grass and sponge surface.
+Our outside play is secure, flat, spacious with AstroTurf and sponge surface.

 We have access to a disabled toilet and all doorways are wide for wheelchair access.

 Furniture is low level for ease of access

 Our SEND team comprise of Caroline Shearing (Officer) and Amy Spence (deputy)